Evgenikaall/wp-demo/README.md

 ## How to start it (Will try to dockerize wp app for testing)
 In the first of all build the entire project (`mvn clean install -DskipTests -Dmaven.build.cache.enabled=false`) <br> Execute the following instructions under `app/target/classes/deployment`
-### Using Openshift Local (configured with 1 replicas and partitions, very unstable on Apple Silicon and with <16 ram)
+### [NOT SUPPORTED NOW] Using Openshift Local (configured with 1 replicas and partitions, very unstable on Apple Silicon and with <16 ram)
 1. Code Ready Containers configuration (crc, steps for configuration via terminal, you can go with podman, but terminal is more stable)
    - install https://developers.redhat.com/products/openshift-local/overview
    - execute `crc setup` to obtain suitable bundle (in case of any trouble with connection, go with background process `crc daemon` and try again)